Jan Set to Raise the Barbell

 “With only four weeks training preparation going into the competition, I wasn’t overly concerned if I didn’t go for any of the records.

-“However, it ended up being my best competition ever and I achieved the Australia and Oceania Total Records, as well as a gold medal for my age group and the silver medal for my weight class.
+“However, it ended up being my best competition ever and I achieved 4 Australian Records, 4 Oceania Records, 2 World Records, plus a Gold & a Silver Medal.
 World Championships here we come!”

 Jan’s road to the top has not been an easy one.